obo/loev3go/arucoloc/README.md

 - Webcam calibrated
 - Aruco and MarkerMapper compiled on EV3 [in process]
 - MarkerMapper speed tested on EV3
+- Using MarkerMapper to create the map. [done]
+- Using Aruco to find camera position given a new picture [done]
 - Physical layout of markers around the canvas, number of pictures needed for the map.
-- Maybe only Aruco and not MarkerMapper will be needed to find out the location once the map is constructed, see [Use my map for tracking](http://www.uco.es/investiga/grupos/ava/node/57)
 - LoEV3go integration
+  - Consider storing more pictures and re-generating the map as more are collected, could be useful esp. in corners.

 ## Webcam Calibration